saumeyj/academic-kickstart/content/home/experience.md

   location = "Stockholm, SE"
   date_start = "2018-09-01"
   date_end = "2019-06-15"
-  description = """Worked as a student ambassador for the Master's Program in Nanotechnology.
-Point of contact for prospective students and represented the interests of current students in meetings with the administration"""
+  description = """Worked as a student ambassador representing KTH, the Master’s programme in Nanotechnology and the School of Electrical Engineering and Computer Science to prospective students around the world."""

   [[experience]]
   title = "Research Student"